ABLE Plan Resources for North Dakota Residents

-The total annual contributions, regardless of the number of contributors, for a single tax year is $15,000.
+The total annual contributions, regardless of the number of contributors, for a single tax year is $18,000 in 2024.
 For individuals with disabilities who are recipients of SSI, the ABLE Act sets some further limitations.
 Account balances up to and including $100,000 will be disregarded for purposes of determining eligibility to receive resource-based federal benefits.

 When the total account balance meets a Plan’s maximum balance limit, additional contributions into an ABLE account will not be accepted.
 The asset balance can continue to grow beyond the limit.
 Each state sets its own maximum balance limit.

-North Dakota residents who qualify are encouraged to review the following plans and select the one which is most appealing and advantageous for them.
+North Dakota residents who qualify are encouraged to review the following plans in other states and select the one which is most appealing and advantageous for them.

 Law Protecting State & Local Means Tested Aid became effective August 1, 2017.